For consistent assessment and accurate reporting, use the approved Canvas Commons templates and preserve their FA rubric and grading settings.

 Create the Assignment

-5. If needed, edit the submission instructions.
-You may need to inform students to share their ePortfolio with a co-instructor or TA in addition to you.
+- If needed, tell students to share their ePortfolio with a co-instructor or teaching assistant in addition to the instructor.

-10. Move the assignment from the Instructor Resources module to a published student-facing module, and publish the assignment.
+- Move the assignment from the unpublished Instructor Resources module to a published, student-facing module.

 Get Help